Potteries dialect: In popular culture

-Alan Povey's Owd Grandad Piggott stories which have aired on BBC Radio Stoke for a number of years are recited in the Potteries dialect by the author.
+Alan Povey's Owd Grandad Piggott stories which have aired on BBC Radio Stoke for a number of years, are recited in the Potteries dialect by the author.

-The Potteries accent is much more difficult to imitate than the better known Cockney, Scouse, Brummie or Geordie; and few actors from outside the Potteries have managed to master it.
+The Potteries accent is much more difficult to imitate than Cockney, Scouse, Brummie or Geordie.
+Few actors from outside the Potteries have managed to master it.
 Neither in the 1952 film "The Card" nor in the 1976 TV series "Clayhanger", did any actor give a reasonable rendition of the accent.

 Ken Loach's 1971 film The Rank and File was set in the Potteries and attempted to use the local dialect, but many of the actors were recruited from the film The Big Flame which was set in Liverpool and used Scouse.
-However, Toby Jones carried off the accent near flawlessly in the award winning film Marvellous.
+Toby Jones carried off the accent near flawlessly in the award-winning film Marvellous.
 His father, actor Freddie Jones, was born in the Potteries.